sebastiendfortier/fstpy/README.md

 ## Dataframes

-They are good for organizing information. eg: select all the tt's, sort them by grid then by level and produce 3d matrices for each tt of each grid.
+They are good for organizing information. eg: select all the tt\'s, sort them by grid then by level and produce 3d matrices for each tt of each grid.
 Dataframes will help to integrate new model changes and new data types.
 Thanks to the dataframes we can also export our results more easily to different types of formats.

-## Xarray's
+## Xarray\'s

 They are used to analyse grouped and indexed data.
 They are espceially good for working with n-dimensional meteorological data.
 They also offer